jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 ### Design
 Block Diagram added a few labels/lines to indicate design changes.
 Added the 1.8V LDO and power rail because we need for our chips.
 Switched STM to ESP.
 Schematics for all subsystems have been created in KiCAD and images added to the design document.
-These schematics can also be viewed in the models folder.
+These schematics can also be viewed in the models folder (10/4/2024 Update: A few components have been changed due to version conflicts these files have been updated).

 ###